IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 ## Network Congestion Control {#network-cc-2}

-This section explains the network congestion control, which calcultes the reference window.
+This section explains the network congestion control, which calculates the reference window.
 The reference window gives an upper limit to the number of bytes in flight.

 ### Congestion Detection: Delay, Data Unit Loss and ECN-CE {#reaction-delay-loss-ce}